Jixaws/bionics-docs/content/background/the-team/team-roles/_index.md

 Responsibilities:

-1. Bridge the gap between Technical Leaders and Operations Leaders.
+1. Bridge the gap between Robot Lead and Operations Lead.
 2. Reminding members of the obligations under the team member agreement.
-3. Ensure Woodie Flowers award is submitted.

 ## Robot Lead